oTree-org/oTree/README.md

 For example, if you have a form containing a `PositiveIntegerField`, oTree will not let the user submit values that are not positive integers, like `-1`, `1.5`, or `hello`.

-Additionally, you can define one of the below methods.
+Additionally, you can define one of the below methods in your `Page` class in `views.py`.

 #### `def {field_name}_bounds(self)`